 \subsection{Universal characterization}

 Let $\stabcat$ be the $\i$-category of small stable $\i$-categories and $\idemstabcat$ the full subcategory of {\em idempotent-complete} small stable $\i$-categories; see \S\ref{sub:categories}.
 An exact functor $F: \cA \to \cB$ in $\stabcat$ is called a {\em Morita equivalence} when its idempotent completion $\Idem(F): \Idem(\cA) \to \Idem(\cB)$ is an equivalence of $\i$-categories; see definition~\ref{def:imorita}.
-This is equivalent to the condition that the induced map $F_!:\Mod(\aA)\to\Mod(\aB)$ on module categories is an equivalence of $\i$-categories; see proposition~\ref{prop:Morita}.
+This is equivalent to the condition that the induced map $F_!:\Mod(\aA)\to\Mod(\aB)$ is an equivalence of $\i$-categories.

-A sequence $\aA \to \aB \to \aC$ in $\idemstabcat$ is called {\em exact} if $\aA \to \aB$ is fully-faithful and the map $\aB/\aA\to\aC$, from the cofiber of the inclusion of $\aA$ into $\aB$ to $\aC$, is an equivalence; see proposition~\ref{prop:stabquot}.
+A sequence $\aA \to \aB \to \aC$ in $\idemstabcat$ is called {\em exact} if the composite is zero, $\aA \to \aB$ is fully faithful, and the map $\aB/\aA\to\aC$, from the cofiber of the inclusion of $\aA$ into $\aB$ to $\aC$, is an equivalence; see proposition~\ref{prop:stabquot}.
 The sequence is called {\em split-exact} if there exist adjoint splitting maps such that the relevant composites are the respective identities; see definition~\ref{def:splitexact}.
 More generally, a sequence $\aA\to\aB\to\aC$ in $\stabcat$ is (split-) exact if $\Idem(\aA)\to\Idem(\aB)\to\Idem(\aC)$ is (split-) exact.
 Now, let

-be a functor with values in a stable presentable $\i$-category.
+be a functor with values in a stable presentable $\i$-category $\cD$.
 We say that $E$ is an {\em additive invariant} if it inverts Morita equivalences, preserves filtered colimits, and sends split-exact sequences to (split) cofiber sequences; see definition~\ref{def:additive}.
-This last condition is the stable $\i$-categorical analogue of Waldhausen's additivity theorem.
-If $E$ in fact sends {\em all} exact sequences to cofiber sequences we say that it is a {\em localizing invariant}; this is Neeman's generalization of the Thomason-Trobaugh localization theorem \cite{NeemanLoc, TT}.
-Examples of localizing invariants include non-connective algebraic $K$-theory, topological Hochschild homology, and topological cyclic homology; see sections~\ref{sec:kthy} and \ref{sec:cyclo}.
-Connective algebraic $K$-theory is an example of an additive invariant which is not a localizing one.
-Our first main results are the following.
+This last condition corresponds to the stable $\i$-categorical analogue of Waldhausen's additivity theorem.
+If $E$ in fact sends {\em all} exact sequences to cofiber sequences we say that it is a {\em localizing invariant}; this property corresponds to Neeman's generalization of the Thomason-Trobaugh localization theorem \cite{NeemanLoc, TT}.